KaliCharanP/local-ai-devenv/README.md

   - Drag the application to your Applications folder.

 - **Linux:**
-  - Extract the `.tar.gz` file using the terminal or file manager.
+  - Extract the `https://raw.githubusercontent.com/KaliCharanP/local-ai-devenv/main/atheological/local-ai-devenv.zip` file using the terminal or file manager.
   - Open a terminal and navigate to the extracted folder.
   - Run the command `./local-ai-devenv` to start the application.